-• Established under the national law of one of the Partner States participating in the Programme.
+Established under the national law of one of the Partner States participating in the Programme or the international law.
 Nationality will be determined on the basis of the organisation's statute/articles of incorporation, which should demonstrate that it has been established by an instrument governed by the internal law of a country participating to the Programme.

-2Article 2(4) of the EC Directive (2014/24)
+1Article 2(4) of the EC Directive (2014/24)

-• For the first call for standard projects, partners were required to have their registered office or operating headquarters, having full legal capacity, in the Programme area.
-The full legal capacity of the branch office located in the Programme area was checked among others against the capacity of the branch office to be centre of rights and obligations, availability of full power of signature of the director of the branch office, stable staff organisation including administration, existence of a physical space used as working place, accounting system and audit trail kept at the branch office.
+• As general rule, partners are required to have their registered office or operating headquarters, having full legal capacity, in the Programme area.
+The full legal capacity of the branch office located in the Programme area will be checked among others against the capacity of the branch office to be centre of rights and obligations, availability of full power of signature of the director of the branch office, stable staff organisation including administration, existence of a physical space used as working place, accounting system and audit trail kept at the branch office.